dizukl/UKL-DIZApps/README.md

 [[_TOC_]]

 ## Description
-UKL-DIZApps is an app collection providing some tools for handling DIZ data.
+UKL-DIZApps is a tool collection providing some tools for handling FHIR data.

-Currently there is only one App provided with UKL-DIZApps.
+Currently there is only one toolgroup provided with UKL-DIZApps.
-- DIZApps01 - FHIR Query Tool
+- DIZApp01 - FHIR Query Tool
 The app runs FHIR search queries to FHIR server that are configured in the app config.
-The query results can be presented in different formats (FHIR json, structured HTML, flat tables).
+The query results can be provided in different formats (FHIR json, structured HTML, flat tables).
+The app can be used via its web GUI or via its REST interface.

 Other Apps will follow.

 ## Installation and Running
 ### General information
-UKL-DIZApps are provided including the 3rd party tools needed to start/use them:
+DIZApp01 is provided including the 3rd party tools needed to start/use them:
 - Python and
 - Nginx.

-The core code of UKL-DIZApps is written in python.
-From the Python environment bundled here some components that are not needed have been removed.
+The core code is written in python.
+From the Python environment that is bundled here some components that are not needed have been removed.

 Nginx is used to wrap SSL around the apps.

+### Downloading
+Choose an archive file (**DIZApp01_????-??-??.???**) from the download folder of the UKL-DIZApps repository, download it and unpack it to a location of your choice.

 ### Windows
 #### Simple Startup
-Download the project tree and just start the **DizApp01.exe** file from the root folder .
+From the folder you unpacked the archive file just start the **DizApp01.exe** file.
 See below for the configuration opportunities.

 The DizApp01.exe file is a Windows console app that starts all components needed, including the Python environment and the Nginx server bundled here.